 Vehicles allowed to drive in a bus lane

 Signs in each bus lane will show which vehicles can use them.

 The Traffic Signs Regulations and General Directions 2016 prescribe the standard signs and markings that must normally be used in bus lanes.
 For vehicles where no standard symbol is specified, the words "authorised vehicles" will appear on the sign.
 If you do not know whether the vehicle you are driving is authorised to use a bus lane, you are advised to assume that it is not.

 Where a bus lane is not in continuous operation, the days and times of operation will be displayed on the signs.
 Where no days or times are shown, the bus lane is in force 24 hours a day, 7 days a week, including public holidays.

-For many roads in Gateshead the demand for road space is significantly higher than the ability to supply sufficient road space at peak times.
-Therefore we aim to reduce congestion by providing realistic alternatives to the car, for example, by making public transport more accessible and efficient and by making cycling and walking easier and safer, encouraging the public to use these alternative modes of transport.
-All schemes are considered in relation to following factors:
+For many roads in Gateshead, the demand for road space is significantly higher than the ability to supply sufficient road space at peak times.
+Therefore we aim to reduce congestion by providing realistic alternatives to the car.
+For example, by making public transport more accessible and efficient and by making cycling and walking easier and safer, encouraging the public to use these alternative modes of transport.
+All schemes are considered in relation to the following factors:

 Bus lane enforcement

 We have been granted power to enforce bus lanes under the Transport Act 2000.

 Enforcement ensures bus lanes are properly used, and that their benefits are maximised.
 These include: